 Objective Tests – you can reschedule your exam up to 48 hours before your appointment.

-Case Study exams – you can reschedule your exam up to 14 days before your Case Study exam appointment.
+Case Study exams – you can reschedule your exam while the exam registration period is open.

 We’ll provide you with some study support and guidance over email in addition to the support and resources your accessing via your preferred study method.
 Have a look at a few of the additional recommended resources below to help you prepare for your first exam.

 - Access free study resources through the Study Planner

 - Check out CIMAstudy.com for online learning modules and CIMA Aptitude – an online question bank that simulates real computer based assessments.
 Practice makes perfect, and it’s a worthwhile investment to be sure you’re ready for your exam!